Toshiba shares slump after sale of U.S. LNG business cancelled | MarketScreener

 Toshiba said late on Thursday that China's ENN Ecological Holdings Co had scrapped an agreement to take over the LNG business due to a failure to get approvals from shareholders and a U.S. panel that monitors foreign investments.

-Toshiba shares fell as much as 5.4 percent to 3,485 yen and ended morning trade at 3,555 yen.
-The broader market was up by about 0.6 percent.
+Toshiba shares fell as much as 5.4 percent before closing down 2.7 percent, the biggest drop since Feb.
+12. The broader market gained 0.7 percent.

 Toshiba must now look for a new buyer for the business that it previously said may cause losses of as much as 1 trillion yen ($9 billion).